dclnbrght/eolvis/src/app/README.md

 ## Data Store

-Azure Table Storage is used as a data store: https://azure.microsoft.com/en-us/products/storage/tables
+[Azure Table Storage](https://azure.microsoft.com/en-us/products/storage/tables) is used as a data store.

 ## Development